Verxcy-Group/Skurrol/README.md

 ### <ins>Linux (Ubuntu or Debian based systems)</ins>
 #### What you need:
-+ [NodeJS >16](https://joshtronic.com/2021/05/09/how-to-install-nodejs-16-on-ubuntu-2004-lts/) and the [Unzip apt package](https://speedysense.com/zip-and-unzip-command-in-ubuntu-terminal/)(or any other zip extracter)
++ [NodeJS Version 16 or higher](https://joshtronic.com/2021/05/09/how-to-install-nodejs-16-on-ubuntu-2004-lts/) and the [Unzip apt package](https://speedysense.com/zip-and-unzip-command-in-ubuntu-terminal/)(or any other zip extracter)
 + [ZIP of Skurrol](https://github.com/Verxcy-Development-Inc/Skurrol/archive/refs/heads/main.zip)
 #### Install and use:
 + Open the terminal in the path of the zip.